EricLarmanou/checkETC/README.md

 - Header: If there is a header, check that the variable names match variables specified in the config file (csv)
 - NbColumns: Check the number of data columns
 - Dates: Check if the timestamp of the last record match with the date contained in the file name
-- NbRecords: Check that we get the expected number of records, based on the sampling frequency specified in the
+- NbRecords: Check that we get the expected number of records, based on the sampling frequency specified in the config file (csv)
 - Gaps: Check for data gaps
 - Num: Check that values are numeric
 - nan: Check that values are non NaNs
-- Range: Check that values are in the expected range
+- Range: Check that values fall within the expected range
 - DiagnosticByte: Specific test for li-7200 diagnostic byte, see description.html or Licor manual
 - TimeEC: EC specific, check milliseconds of timestamps are multiple of 100ms